WHAT PANS DO PROFESSIONAL CHEFS USE? The equipment chefs use in the professional cooking world endures extensive wear and tear.

 This layer provides a naturally non-stick surface, making it easy for food to come off the pan.

-However, it is important to be cautious when cleaning carbon steel pans, as using abrasive cleaners can dislodge the seasoning layer, causing them to lose their non-stick properties.
+However, it is essential to be cautious when cleaning carbon steel pans, as using abrasive cleaners can dislodge the seasoning layer, causing them to lose their non-stick properties.

 If this happens, the pans will need to be seasoned again.